 While science has brought mankind countless benefits, it should not be held out as the fount of all knowledge.
 Yet, it frequently is.
 Scientists have been anointed the high priests of our modern era, when, in reality, they are mere mortals: fallible, biased, frequently mistaken, and subject to undue influence.
 Unlike the media's portrayal, the scientific community is frequently divided—there is very little "consensus."
 And often, the "prevailing view" is later proven wrong.

 Perhaps the undue emphasis on science is a result of the crisis of religion in the West: we've dismissed religion, and now we are left with a void.
 We need meaning in order to live our daily lives, and we look to science to fill the void.
-But science cannot provide meaning—it answers what
+But science cannot provide meaning—it answers what, not why.

 If we are to avoid the scientific dystopias of the past, we need to ensure that science is hedged in by ethical constraints.
 Those constraints will inevitably flow out of our country's moral and religious beliefs.
 However "unscientific" those constraints may be, they are necessary to prevent the barbarisms that will inevitably plague science and society in their absence.